paccanarolab/Side-effect-Frequencies/README.md

 * histogram: introduced in R2014b.
 ```

-To run the code, follow the guidelines in data analysis/readme.pdf
+To run the code, follow the guidelines in */data analysis/readme.pdf*

 #### Time to run the algorithm